dongjiahong/EasyFlomo/conductor/product.md

 - Casual users wanting a simple, AI-enhanced replacement for a traditional journal.

 ## Core Value Proposition
-EasyFlomo offers a distraction-free interface for instant note capture, augmented by AI to help surface connections and insights, all while ensuring data privacy and portability through WebDAV synchronization.
+EasyFlomo offers a distraction-free interface for instant note capture, augmented by AI for context traceability and insight generation, all while ensuring data privacy and portability through WebDAV synchronization.

 ## Key Features
 - **Quick Capture:** Minimalist interface for rapid note entry.